MerBudd/Techiee.py/setup.md

 # How to set Techiee up

-All you'll need to do is to set the environment secrets for the Discord Channel ID, your [Google AI Studio API Key](https://aistudio.google.com/app/apikey) and your [Discord Bot Token](https://discord.com/developers/applications).
+All you'll need to do is to set the environment secrets for your [Google AI Studio API Key](https://aistudio.google.com/app/apikey) and your [Discord Bot Token](https://discord.com/developers/applications).

+You need to put channel ID(s) in which Techiee will always check for the messages and respond to them there!

 You can use a hosting service like [Render](render.com) (which is free and works just fine).
 You can also host locally on your computer.
 If you host with Render, you can host 24/7.